Saiteja2825143/7006SCN_SA_16637502/README.md

-# Fake Book Review Detection Using PySpark ML
+# Fake Book Review Detection Using PySpark

 ## Project Overview
 This project builds a machine learning model using **PySpark** in Python to classify book reviews as genuine or fake.
 It is designed to handle large-scale datasets using distributed computing.